thisguyistotallyben/ncu/README.md

-# NCU
+# NCU - NCursesUtils
-NCursesUtils

-Provides a second layer on top of ncurses that streamlines ncurses by creating simpler windows and window groups and several functions.
+Provides a second, simpler layer on top of ncurses that streamlines code writing by creating elements, groups, and several functions.

 Compile with flags: -std=c++11 -lpanel -lncurses